-- 4.1.
-EQUITABLEANDINCLUSIVEGROWTH.
+4.1.
+EQUITABLE ANDINCLUSIVE GROWTH.
 Traditionally, equitable growth and development have been viewed as the responsibility of the community development and workforce development departments within public agencies; however, this notion is changing.
-The rising social justice movement, as well as the disproportionate impact of the COVID-19 crisis on vulnerable populations, has caused the economic development profession to take a more active and deliberate approach to expanding opportunity for people of color.
+The rising social justice movement, as well as the disproportionate impact of the COVID-19 crisis on vulnerable populations, has caused the economic development profession to take a more active and deliberate approach to expanding opport unity for people of color.
 Full participation of people of color in the economy is associated with greater economic prosperity for everyone.
 Recent research commissioned by the W.K.
-Kellogg Foundation indicates that \$325 billion could be added to state and local tax revenues in the US by increasing the earnings of people of color.2 The following strategies offer ways for RCEDO to address inclusion and equity more fully in its program. - 4.1.1.
+Kellogg Foundation indicates that \$325 billion could be added to state and local tax revenues in the US by increasing the earnings of people of color.2 The following strategies offer ways for RCEDO to address inclusion and equity more fully in its program.

+4.1.1.
 Coordinate with multicultural organizations in the Columbia region to provide targeted information for businesses owned by women and people of color.

-- Research indicates that these small business owners face structural exclusion from traditional sources of capital and aid packages, including the US Small Business Administration (SBA) PaycheckProtection Program. - 4.1.2.
-Consider the use of community benefit agreements (CBAs) for large-scale developments or major business attraction in Richland County.
-CBAs require businesses and developers to commit to providing benefits to economically distressed communities so that residents are not displaced from their neighborhoods and are able to access economic opportunities that the new employer or development will provide.
-Examples of benefits include commitments to job training and hiring, living wages, affordable housing, transit integration, and philanthropic giving to local communities. - 4.1.3.
+Research indicates that these small business owners face structural exclusion from traditional sources of capital and aid packages, including the US Small Business Administration (SBA) PaycheckProtection Program.
+4.1.2.
+Consider the use of community benefit agreements (CBAs) for large-scale developments or major busi- ness attraction in Richland County.
+CBAs require businesses and developers to commit to providing ben- efits to economically distressed communities so that residents are not displaced from their neighbor- hoods and are able to access economic opportunities that the new employer or development will pro- vide.
+Examples of benefits include commitments to job training and hiring, living wages, affordable hous- ing, transit integration, and philanthropic giving to local communities.
+4.1.3.
 Track social and economic demographics of participants in RCEDO's programs and events.
 Set goals for increasing diversity among participants.
-RCEDO should also hold events in areas of the County so that a more diverse set of business owners and residents are able to participate. - 4.1.4.
-Highlight businesses owned by women and people of color in marketing materials and through digital marketing channels to increase awareness and promote their successes. - 4.1.5.
+RCEDO should also hold events in areas of the County so that a more diverse set of business owners and residents are able to participate.
+4.1.4.
+Highlight businesses owned by women and people of color in marketing materials and through digital marketing channels to increase awareness and promote theirsuccesses.
+4.1.5.
 Work with regional partners to disaggregate social and economic indicators by race and income levels to show how vulnerable populations are faring in comparison to other segments of the population.
-Such indicators could include the following parameters. - Broadband access by neighborhood. - Provide the second s - 2 Household composition by educational attainment. - Iransfer payment recipients. - 2 Employment in occupations paying a livingwage. - 2 Better understanding of specific needs, such aschildcare. - 4.2.
-WORKFORCE.
-Access to talent continues to be the top site selection factor for companies planning new facilities, expansion, and/or relocation.
-According to The Conference Board's annual survey, the top internal issue concerning chief executive officers (CEOs) and C-Suite leaders is attracting and retaining top talent at all levels of their companies.3 Talent availability outranks other issues, including adaptation to disruptive technology and cost reductions.
-Consulting team interviews with Richland County employers reinforced that workforce is a vital economic development issue in the Columbia region.
-Indeed, workforce is one of the four pillars of the Deloitte Development Columbia's Economic Development Action Plan, which recommends a substantial number of workforce, training, and education strategies for the region's large network of organizations and institutions engaged in this pillar to implement.
+Such indicators could include the following parameters.
+Broadband access by neighborhood.
+Eviction rates.
+Household composition by educational attainment.
+Transfer payment recipients.
+Employment in occupations paying a livingwage.
+WORKFO Better understanding of specific needs, such aschildcare.
+DRCE.
+Access to talent continues to be the top site selection factor for companies planning new facilities, chief exe nies.
+3 Tal Consultir n, and/or relocation.
+According to The Conference Board's annual survey, the top internal issue concerning cutive officers (CEOs) and C-Suite leaders is attracting and retaining top talent at all levels of their compa- ent availability outranks other issues, including adaptation to disruptive technology and cost reductions. ng team interviews with Richland County employers reinforced that workforce is a vital economic develop- ue in the Columbia region.
+Indeed, workforce is one of the four pillars of the Deloitte Development Colum - bia's Economic Development Action Plan, which recommends a substantial number of workforce, training, and education strategies for the region's large network of organizations and institutions engaged in this pillar to implement.
 RCEDO's immediate role in addressing workforce is focused primarily on connecting employers with available assistance and resources, financially supporting local initiatives, and helping to anchor transitioning military personnel in the region and connecting them with employers.